yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/_index.md

     To fix this, close any open SQL connections to the DR replica, delete the DR configuration, and perform the operation again.

 - Setting up DR between a universe upgraded to v2.20.x and a new v2.20.x universe is not supported.
+This is due to a limitation of xCluster deployments and packed rows.
+See [Packed row limitations](../../../architecture/docdb/packed-rows/#limitations).

+## Upgrading universes in DR

+When [upgrading universes](../../manage-deployments/upgrade-software-install/) in DR replication, you should upgrade and finalize the DR replica before upgrading and finalizing the DR primary.

+Note that switchover operations can potentially fail if the DR primary and replica are at different versions.

 ## xCluster DR vs xCluster replication